KorfLab/grimoire/TUTORIAL.md

 for C. elegans files.
 But you can also pick them up from Ensemble, for example.
 Even at WormBase you can find more than one format for the annotation.
 The GFF3 file contains _everything_, which may be more than you want while the GTF file contains just the genes.
-You might wonder how different they are.
-For such a task, we can use `latumapic`.

-	latumapic --fasta ce270.fa.gz --file1 ce270.gff3.gz --file2 ce270.gtf.gz

-# The feature table comparisons are currently a disaster #

-The output of this command is the following:

-	755197 247527 1002724

-This indicates that among the 1002724 nucleotides in the genome, 755197 are labeled the same, while 247527 are labeled differently.
-Why would there be differences in the genes when both versions of the genome are WS270?
-Let's take a closer look at the components of genes.

-	latumapic --fasta ce270.fa.gz --file1 ce270.gff3.gz --file2 ce270.gtf.gz --feature exon

-There output now shows the differences in the exons.

-	47138 198229 245367

-Let's check the coding sequences (CDS)

-	latumapic --fasta ce270.fa.gz --file1 ce270.gff3.gz --file2 ce270.gtf.gz --feature CDS

-They are identical.
-Phew.

-	20256 162725 182981

-As it turns out, I removed a bunch of stuff from the GFF3 file because it was so huge, and in doing so, I removed some of the non-coding transcripts present in the GTF.
-How can you see that?
-Read on.

-## 3. Examining genome annotation with `calfo` ##
+Examine the annotation files with `zless` or whatever (but if that 'whatever' is you uncompressing the file and then opening it with Word, you should consider a change in career).
+You'll notice that the GFF3 and GTF files have different names for the same feature (e.g. mRNA is the same as transcript) and also different ways of describing the same feature (e.g. CDS features contain stop codons in GFF3 but not GTF).

-Let's get an overview of the C. elegans genome annotation at release 270 with `calfo`. we'll create reports for both gff3 and gtf.
+Let's get an overview of the C. elegans genome annotation at release 270 with `calfo`.
+We'll create reports for both gff3 and gtf.

-	calfo --fasta ce270.fa.gz --gff ce270.gff3.gz --title ce270 --html ce270gff3.html
+	calfo --fasta ce270.fa.gz --gff ce270.gff3.gz --title ce270gff --html ce270gff3.html
-	calfo --fasta ce270.fa.gz --gff ce270.gff3.gz --title ce270 --html ce270gtf.html
+	calfo --fasta ce270.fa.gz --gff ce270.gtf.gz --title ce270gtf --html ce270gtf.html

 Open the html pages in your favorite browser.
-You'll notice that the GFF3 and GTF files have different feature types.
-For example, GTF includes start and stop codons.
-Also, the GFF3 has 'mRNA' features while the GTF has 'transcript' features.
-When annotation files are read into `grimoire`, the features are converted to GFF3 as much as possible, so both 'mRNA' and 'transcript' become 'mRNA' internally.
+In Figure 2, you can see that the files specify different feature types.
+But the figures afterward all use the same terminology (i.e. mRNA instead of transcript).
+That's because grimoire considers GFF3 to be its native format and automatically converts GTF (and some other formats) to GFF3.

-## 4. Visualizing annotation files with `kandi` ##
+## 3. Visualizing annotation files with `kandi` ##

 One of the bioinformatician's most useful debugging tools is their powers of observation.
 However, it is often difficult to observe genome